hugoschaaf98/pcf2129t-driver/README.md

 are already implemented.

-If you want to contribute to this little project, I've put everything in the comments to let you know what are the todo's and eventually in some cases how it would be great to do it :)
+If you want to contribute to this little project, I've put everything in the comments to let you know what are the todo's and even in some cases how it would be great to do it :)